-Nikon D3300 versus Nikon D7100
+Nikon D3300 vs D7100

 The Nikon D3300 and the Nikon D7100 are two digital cameras that were announced, respectively, in January 2014 and February 2013.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-Both cameras offer a resolution of 24 megapixel.
+Both cameras offer a resolution of 24 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D7100 is notably larger (20 percent) than the Nikon D3300.
 Moreover, the D7100 is substantially heavier (78 percent) than the D3300.
 It is noteworthy in this context that the D7100 is splash and dust-proof, while the D3300 does not feature any corresponding weather-sealing.